 The Claret Jug has been hoisted by some of the most famous names in golfing history, each adding their own unique chapter to the story of the Open Championship.
 From early champions like Tom Morris Jr. and Harry Vardon to modern-day greats like Tiger Woods and Phil Mickelson, the Claret Jug has been a symbol of golfing excellence for over 150 years.

 One of the most memorable wins came in 1953, when Ben Hogan claimed the title just 16 months after a near-fatal car accident.
-His victory was a testament to his incredible willpower and determination, and the Claret Jug remains one of his most treasured possessions.
+His victory showed extraordinary willpower, and the Claret Jug remains one of his most treasured possessions.

 Another notable winner was Tom Watson, who claimed the trophy five times between 1975 and 1983.
 His historic victory over Jack Nicklaus in the "Duel in the Sun" at Turnberry in 1977 is still talked about today, and the Claret Jug serves as a reminder of his remarkable career.